Are you confused to choose what to eat and what to avoid after braces?

 • Avoid Sticky Foods

-Sticky foods are dangerous for your braces and also cause pain when you try to bite them with new braces.
-Candy and gum are hazardous sticky foods and must avoid them with braces.
+Sticky foods are dangerous for your braces and cause pain when you bite them with new mounts.
+Candy and gum are hazardous, sticky foods and you must avoid them with braces.

 Here are sticky foods to avoid: